12 Plant Kingdom

 Alternation of generations

 The term “generation” can mean several things, but in the plant world, this term refers to what a plant physically looks like as well as whether the cells are diploid (2n) or haploid (n).
 Recall that diploid means there are two copies of DNA in a cell, whereas haploid means there is only one copy of DNA in the cell.
-The two generations are gametophyte, which is haploid, and the sporophyte, which is diploid.
+The two generations are gametophyte, which is haploid, and the diploid sporophyte.
 As an example of a sporophyte, consider a fern plant (Fig 4).
 The plant you can see is sporophyte, each one of its cells would be diploid.
 The gametophyte generation you wouldn’t see.
 It is under the soil and looks more like a heart.
 This gametophyte is haploid.

 Figure 4: The fern life cycle.
 The adult fern we see growing is the sporophyte at the top of the image, whereas the gametophyte is in the soil and out of view.
 This diagram is not to scale.
 Jeffrey Finkelstein, via Wikimedia Commons

 Haplontic refers to a life cycle in which there is a dominant haploid stage.
 Diplontic refers to a life cycle in which the diploid stage is the dominant stage, and the haploid chromosome number is only seen for a brief time in the life cycle during sexual reproduction.
 Humans are diplontic, for example.
-Most plants exhibit alternation of generations, which is described as haplodiplontic: the haploid multicellular form known as a gametophyte is followed in the development sequence by a multicellular diploid organism, the sporophyte.
+Most plants exhibit an alternation of generations, which is described as haplodiplontic: the haploid multicellular form known as a gametophyte is followed in the development sequence by a multicellular diploid organism, the sporophyte.
 The gametophyte gives rise to the gametes, or reproductive cells, by mitosis.
-It can be the most obvious phase of the life cycle of the plant, as in the mosses, or it can occur in a microscopic structure, such as a pollen grain in the higher plants (the collective term for the vascular plants).
-The sporophyte stage is barely noticeable in lower plants (the collective term for the plant groups of mosses, liverworts, and hornworts).
-Towering trees are the diplontic phase in the lifecycles of plants such as sequoias and pines.

 Sporangia in the Seedless Plants

 The sporophyte of seedless plants is diploid and results from syngamy or the fusion of two gametes (Fig 4).
 The sporophyte bears the sporangia (singular, sporangium), organs that first appeared in land plants.
 The term “sporangia” literally means “spore in a vessel,” as it is a reproductive sac that contains spores.
 Inside the multicellular sporangia, the diploid sporocytes, or mother cells, produce haploid spores by meiosis, which reduces the 2n chromosome number to 1n.
-The spores are later released by the sporangia and disperse in the environment.
+The spores are later released by the sporangia and dispersed in the environment.
 Two different types of spores are produced in land plants, resulting in the separation of sexes at different points in the life cycle.
-Seedless nonvascular plants (more appropriately referred to as “seedless nonvascular plants with a dominant gametophyte phase”) produce only one kind of spore, and are called homosporous.
+Seedless nonvascular plants (more appropriately referred to as “seedless nonvascular plants with a dominant gametophyte phase”) produce only one kind of spore and are called homosporous.
 After germinating from a spore, the gametophyte produces both male and female gametangia, usually on the same individual.
 In contrast, heterosporous plants produce two morphologically different types of spores.
 The male spores are called microspores because of their smaller size; the comparatively larger megaspores will develop into the female gametophyte.
-Heterospory is observed in a few seedless vascular plants and in all seed plants.
+Heterospory is observed in a few seedless vascular plants and all seed plants.

 When the haploid spore germinates, it generates a multicellular gametophyte by mitosis.
-The gametophyte supports the zygote formed from the fusion of gametes and the resulting young sporophyte or vegetative form, and the cycle begins anew (Fig 6) .
+The gametophyte supports the zygote formed from the fusion of gametes and the resulting young sporophyte or vegetative form, and the cycle begins anew (Fig 6).

 Figure 6: This life cycle of a moss shows alternation of generations with a dominant gametophyte stage. (credit: modification of work by Mariana Ruiz Villareal)

 The spores of seedless plants and the pollen of seed plants are surrounded by thick cell walls containing a tough polymer known as sporopollenin.
-This substance is characterized by long chains of organic molecules related to fatty acids and carotenoids, and gives most pollen its yellow color.
+This substance is characterized by long chains of organic molecules related to fatty acids and carotenoids and gives most pollen its yellow color.
 Sporopollenin is unusually resistant to chemical and biological degradation.
 Its toughness explains the existence of well-preserved fossils of pollen.
 Sporopollenin was once thought to be an innovation of land plants; however, the green algae Coleochaetes is now known to form spores that contain sporopollenin.

 Protection of the embryo is a major requirement for land plants.
 The vulnerable embryo must be sheltered from desiccation and other environmental hazards.
 In both seedless and seed plants, the female gametophyte provides nutrition, and in seed plants, the embryo is also protected as it develops into the new generation of sporophyte.